zaipitunsian1/Knight/README.md

 # Knight

-program that takes the position of a Knight as an input on an 8x8 chessboard.
+Program that takes the position of a Knight as an input on an 8x8 chessboard.